incrementalcapitalist/typescript-amplifier/README.md

    - You will be asked to enter a name for your AWS Amplify project, the App ID, and the branch name.

 2. **System Update and Upgrade:**
-   - Updates the package index and performs a full system upgrade.
+   - Updates the package index and performs a full system upgrade (requires sudo).

 3. **Install Dependencies:**
-   - Installs `unzip` and `curl`.
+   - Installs `unzip` and `curl` if not already installed (requires sudo).

 4. **Install AWS CLI:**
    - Downloads and installs the AWS CLI (version 2) if not already installed.